-This course is designed to introduce an overview of the challenges and processes of counseling clients in our culturally diverse society.
+This course is designed to provide an introduction to an overview of, the challenges and processes of counseling clients in our culturally diverse society.
 Factors will include race, culture, ethnicity, gender, sexual orientation, mental and physical characteristics.
 Special emphasis will be placed on becoming aware of one's own culture in order to view the client's world.

-Prerequisite: CHE 5500 (Research Method), CHE 5510 (Professional Orientation), CHE 5520 (Theories of Counseling), and CHE 5530 (Basic Counseling Skills).
+Prerequisite: CHE 5500 (Research Method), CHE 5510 (Professional Orientation), CHE 5520 (Theories of Counseling), and CHE 5530 (Basic Counseling Skills)